bjankord/vue-stencil-demo/README.md

 # vue-stencil-demo

+This project was created with Vue-CLI.
+The changes from the default output from Vue-CLI include:

-The main.js file has been coded to match Stencil's Vue integration docs: https://stenciljs.com/docs/vue
+* The main.js file has been coded to match Stencil's Vue integration docs: https://stenciljs.com/docs/vue

-An alert web component is rendered in App.vue: https://github.com/bjankord/vue-stencil-demo/blob/main/src/App.vue#L3
+* An alert web component is rendered in App.vue: https://github.com/bjankord/vue-stencil-demo/blob/main/src/App.vue#L3

 ## Project setup